valeriopagliarino/ESP2-2021-UNITO-Public/README.md

 **List of experiments (optics):**
 1. Atomic spectroscopy of Hg source (similar to https://www.youtube.com/watch?v=h4RiczDeLQY), measurements of the refractive index of the glass with spectrometer
-2. Measurement of the wavelenght of a laser and characterisation of the refractive index of different materials with Michelson interferometer (https://www.youtube.com/watch?v=j-u3IEgcTiQ)
+2. Measurement of the wavelenght of a laser and characterisation of the refractive index of different materials with Michelson interferometer (similar to https://www.youtube.com/watch?v=j-u3IEgcTiQ)
 3. Polarimetry and Malus's law
 4. Measurements of the focal lenght of lens array
 5. Measurement of the Planck's constant